 Most articles you read will simply tell you that good debt is good and bad debt is bad.
 I disagree.
 Here is why.
 Not all good debt is good debt.
 If you buy a house you cannot afford, that good debt suddenly becomes bad.
 Granted the house may increase in value over time, but you cannot afford it.
 You will either have to resort to going into more debt just to stay in the house (bad debt) or you will lose the house and be foreclosed upon.
 This will ruin your credit.

 Similarly, taking out student loans to pay for college may not be good debt.
 Taking out $60,000 in loans to get a degree that only pays an average annual salary of $20,000/year is not a wise decision.
 You are hurting yourself in the long run.
 This is also true if you are unsure of your career.
 Before you go into $200,000 worth of debt to become a doctor, you better be extremely certain that you want to become a doctor.
 Otherwise, you are stuck paying off $200,000 in loans on a $40,000/salary.
 It will add stress to your life and will make it hard to survive in general.
-Imagine having to pay $700/month on a $40,000/salary and trying to get a mortgage.
-Most likely it will not happen.
+Imagine having to pay $1,700/month on a $40,000/salary.
+Good luck surviving financially.

 What is the point of all this?
 That if used wisely, good debt is good.
 But used unwisely, good debt can be bad.
 It all comes back to living within your means.
 Do not buy a house you cannot afford.
 Do not take out $60,000 in student loans if the increase in salary does not offset the amount.
 Don’t think I am implying that you should not go to college or get an advanced degree.
 You should, if you want to go to college.
 What I am saying is that before you do so, research to make sure you will be making substantially more per year from the advanced degree, and make sure what you are going to school for is what you want to do.